Dans-labs/formats/docs/dataTypes/textPlain.md

     Other encodings are [UTF16]({{wikipedia}}/UTF-16)
     and [UTF32]({{wikipedia}}/UTF-32).

-    ???+ explanation "Specifying a Unicode encoding"
+    ???+ caution "Specifying a Unicode encoding"
         File formats such as [XML](../fileFormats/xml.md) make it clear which Unicode encoding is being used.